 $1100 in childcare expenses for 3 kids

 $65 off electricity (compared to same period last year when I was working)

 $40 off coffee

-Which means altogether, I’ve adjusted my monthly budget by $2650 and this has allowed me to comfortably be a stay at home mom.
+This means altogether, compared to when I was working, I’ve adjusted my monthly budget by $3900 and this has allowed me to comfortably be a stay at home mom.

 So because of all these changes, I was able to become a stay at home mom and be home with my three kids every day.
 I hope this is able to make that transition more comfortable for you, too.